Savage X Fenty: Fashion shows

 Savage X Fenty’s first fashion show was at the 2018 New York Fashion Week with a live performance on the runway.
 Models, including Slick Woods, Indira Scott, Joan Smalls, Raisa Flowers, Bella Hadid, Gigi Hadid, and dancers were present at the show.
 They were all made up exclusively with Fenty Beauty products.

 The brand’s second show was part of New York Fashion Week 2019 and doubled as a documentary called Savage X Fenty Show Vol. 1, which aired on Amazon Prime Video on September 20.
 The documentary shows the behind-the-scenes creative process of the new line, along with the performances on the runway.
-This fashion show featured musical performances from Rihanna, Big Sean, Migos, Halsey, DJ Khaled, A$AP Ferg, and more, and the runway consisted of models including Gigi and Bella Hadid, Cara Delevigne, Joan Smalls, and Slick Woods, and artists like 21 Savage and Normani.
+This fashion show featured musical performances from Rihanna, Big Sean, Migos, Halsey, DJ Khaled, A$AP Ferg, and more, and the runway consisted of models including Gigi and Bella Hadid, Cara Delevingne, Joan Smalls, and Slick Woods, and artists like 21 Savage and Normani.

 Savage X Fenty Show Vol. 2 aired on October 2, 2020, and goes into the challenges of producing a show during a pandemic.
 Performers include Miguel, Rosalía, Bad Bunny, Mustard, Roddy Ricch, Ella Mai, and Travis Scott.
 Rihanna brought back many of the same models as previous years, but also included Lizzo, Chika, Paris Hilton, Willow Smith, and Rico Nasty on the runway.
 The show featured black breast cancer survivors as part of Breast Cancer Awareness Month and to benefit Clara Lionel Foundation.

 Savage X Fenty Show Vol. 3 aired on September 24, 2021, and shows an immersive fashion experience that combines fashion, dance and music with notable architecture and extravagant performances.
 It combines the arts and portrays their pieces inclusively through this experience.
 Some of the performers featured in the show include Bia, Jazmine Sullivan, Ricky Martin, Erykah Badu, Nyjah Huston, Normani, Nas, Daddy Yankee, and more.

 Every fashion show so far has been choreographed by Parris Goebel.
 The choreography is intended to inspire people to be themselves and love themselves for who they are.